Dear Gloworm Festival. I knew you would be awesome, but you completely smashed my expectations. You were EPIC! Lots of love, Kaz and Lily! xxx

 Some people on the campsite still didn’t seem to get the “family-friendly” element of the festival and were pretty loud very late, but Lily slept through the lot, which was good.
 I was happy there was a coffee stall and a handy camping stall on the campsite too, and the car park was right next to the campsite, which made it easier with the little one.

-I’ll let you know when I’ve written the festival camping, but I’d definitely recommend it at Gloworm for your first festival campsite with kids – mainly because we had a great time, despite my pre-Gloworm flashbacks to Reading Festival campsites in 1999 – it wasn’t like that at all!
+Check our our blog post about family festival camping, but I’d definitely recommend it at Gloworm for your first festival campsite with kids – mainly because we had a great time, despite my pre-Gloworm flashbacks to Reading Festival campsites in 1999 – it wasn’t like that at all!
 Just really recommend a trailer… it was my absolute lifesaver!

 The down sides & tips for visiting